redwan-cse/redwan-cse/README.md

 ## Projects

 ### JnU_eLibrary
 *Dec 2019 - Mar 2020*

 JnU_eLibrary was an android-based mobile application program designed to digitalise the central library of Jagannath University, Dhaka-1100.
 This project was instructed by our honourable teacher, Dr. Sajeeb Saha.
 With my teammate, Sudipta Kumar Mondol, I have completed this project.
 We designed this project based on the central library management authority's needs & focusing on their existing problems.

-In this project, my tasks included:
+In this project, my tasks were:

-1. Discussing with central library employees and students to identify their problems
+- Discussing with central library employees and students to identify their problems
-2. Designing solutions for the identified problems in collaboration with my teammate
+- Designing solutions for the identified problems in collaboration with my teammate
-3. Testing the application and identifying any bugs
+- Testing the application and identifying any bugs
-4. Checking the source code and helping teammates fix any issues
+- Checking the source code and helping teammates fix any issues
-5. Collecting resources for the application
+- Collecting resources for the application

 We worked together remotely and always communicated with each other while doing our jobs.
+-The source code for this project can be found [here](https://github.com/Redwan-CSE/JnU_eLibrary).

 ## Contact Me